-Designers are professionals who know how to make one’s eye stick to a website, poster, or mobile application.
+Designers from an Atlanta web design company are professionals who know how to make one’s eye stick to a website, poster, or mobile application.
 However, showcasing your accomplishments within various projects and making up a comprehensive portfolio from them is a completely different field of art.
 Luckily, we got the Internet where you can find tons of creative resume templates, which you can use as a start point or an example.

 Yet, before creating your design portfolio, you should take into account some additional rules and principles to make it look perfect.
 As soon as a CV is your best chance to make employers pay attention to you, we have prepared these bits of advice to help you form the most pleasing first impression.

 Obviously, it would be wrong to primarily mention your UI design experience if you want to get a motion designer job.
 Actually, this rule works vice versa.
 When it comes to the resume’s main objective, keep it clean and plain, without mixing different skills and experiences together.

 Delivering information about yourself in a structured way will, to a certain extent, save the time and effort of an interviewer.
 At the same time, speaking about your projects relevant to the job you are applying for, you can let your speech flow like a river.
 In this case, feel free to add detailed descriptions of the works you are proud of.

 Describe Yourself Comprehensively

 Staying humane while writing your resume is not less important than displaying your practical achievements.
 In the end, the person standing behind these accomplishments is the one being employed —let everybody know him or her better.

 There are two spots on your CV that will allow you to provide some information about your personality — “Contact” and “Bio”.
 By the way, the latter can be renamed in a custom manner (for example, “Resume” or “About Me”).
 While “Contact” contains short details, the so-called “Bio” section is extensive enough for you to express somewhat more.
 Use it to speak about things that inspire you, your passions, and your motivations.